-Low and behold the light bulb went off between our conversation, a blog post she recently wrote and what I know to be right for me.
+Low and behold, the light bulb went off between our conversation, a blog post she recently wrote, and what I know to be right for me.
 I have a story.
-We all have stories but most times we don’t share them.
-My reasoning was that if I start to share my stories with you, then I have to open up the curtain.
-Not that I have a problem with that personally but in my business – are you kidding me?
+We all have stories, but most times, we don’t share them.
+I reasoned that if I start to share my stories with you, then I have to open up the curtain.
+Not that I have a problem with that personally, but in my business – are you kidding me?

 I’ll start by sharing a few crucial pieces of me, so you get the big picture.

 - I am a recovering perfectionist.
 No one does it as well as I do, right?

 - I accept people for who they are, warts and all.
 I don’t care if you are CEO of a Fortune 500 or custodian of that same company.

 - I find the fun in everything.
 If there is none, then I create some (within reason, of course).

 - I am ADD.
 Some call me bossy, driven, or as Gram used to say, “full of piss and vinegar.”

 - I hate texting and instant message.
 I like to have a conversation.
 I think you get so much more from talking than typing.